1) The only thing worse than starting and failing, is not starting anything at all.

 Do make sure and build a strong business plan before jumping the gun though.
 It’s critical.

-The business industry is no place for the weak and feeble.
+Business is no place for the weak and feeble.
 Remaining in your comfort zone won’t get you anywhere incredible.

 If you truly want to “take off,” you’ve got to take risks.
 Sometimes bigger risks than others.
 You can fail but you also have to remember that there’s also a huge possibility of success - if you do the work.